device-zone/device-httpd/README.md

 Open content can be configured allow access without authentication.

 Safe content forces the specification of an authentication scheme.
-Safe content attempts to protect against potential misconfiguration where sensitive content is accidetally stripped of authentication.
+Safe content attempts to protect against potential misconfiguration where sensitive content is accidentally stripped of authentication.
 Care must still be taken to ensure the authentication scheme is meaningful.

 ## before